By: Paula Lennon

 - If the difference in income between the spouses is substantial and the marriage existed for a long time, a judge will order alimony.
 If the marriage lasted less than 10 years, the likelihood of paying or receiving alimony is less than if it was more than 10 years.
 (Learn more in 5 Things to Know About Personal Bankruptcy and Divorce.)

 Can I Challenge Alimony Payments?

 This depends on the state in which you live.
-Spousal support and alimony payments are usually determined by a set formula; however, there are circumstances in which the alimony can be challenged.
+A set formula usually determines spousal support and alimony payments; however, there are circumstances in which the alimony can be challenged.

 - In some states, alimony will automatically end when the spouse receiving it gets remarried or begins cohabiting with a new partner.
 Therefore, a paying spouse can bring this to the attention of the court.

-- The lower earning spouse can ask the courts for an extension of alimony if he or she is unable to become self-sufficient before the end of the support period.
+- The lower-earning spouse can ask the courts for an extension of alimony if they are unable to become self-sufficient before the end of the support period.

-- If the circumstances of the paying spouse changes, for example, their income has significantly reduced due to illness or redundancy, they can request an alimony modification order.
+- If the paying spouse’s circumstances change, their income has significantly reduced due to illness or redundancy; they can request an alimony modification order.

 Talk to family law attorneys or divorce lawyers in your area about alimony awards in situations similar to yours.
 Alternatively, you may be able to find a divorce mediator if you and your spouse are amicable.
 The mediator can help you reach an agreement on alimony without incurring legal fees or going to court.
 Spouses have been known to agree to the alimony payments after they understand what a court would normally award.

 A lawyer can also give you information about how to receive alimony or spousal support before your divorce is final and how much you are entitled to.
 Discuss with your attorney the tax ramifications of alimony payments or spousal support.
 Unlike child support, the person receiving spousal support is obliged to pay tax on it.
 It is a deduction to the person making the alimony payment.